tc39/proposal-private-fields/README.md

 ```

 In the above class, input values are converted to the **Number** type.
 If we wanted
-to throw an error when an invalid type is provided, we can use a nested function
+to throw an error when an invalid type is provided, we could use a nested function
 declared within the class body.

 ```js